Transcendent-Tapir/Distorted-Domains/setting.md

 ### The Spire

 A glowing crystal tower that rises to the skies from the ocean floor.
 The water around it turns to vapor.
 At the bottom is a thriving city full of aquatic mammals run by the orca mafia.
 Inside lies only mystery.

+#### Rumors

+[table of rumors]

+#### Artifacts

+[table of artifacts]

+#### horrors

+[table of spooky things found inside]

+#### Jobs

+[table of people/organizations and work they need done]

+### Chronos Station

+A space station orbiting a black hole beyond its event horizon.
+The layout feels ever shifting and time can move faster or slower depending on what room you're in.
+The station is occupied by sentient dinosaurs who have no recollection of who built the station or how they got there.